matt1/byexample.xyz/_examples/javascript/ECMAScript2015/templateLiterals.md

 title: ECMAScript 2015 Template Literals
 linktitle: Template Literals
 permalink: "javascript/ECMAScript2015/templateLiterals/"
+short-description: "See examples of how to use Javascript's template literals to create new strings."
 lang: "javascript"
 version: "ECMAScript2015"
 ---

-Before the introduction of template literals to Javscript, if we wanted to generate a string in Javascript we had to rely on clunky string concatenation code where we were joining multiple string literalsand variables together with `+` operators, for example `const greeting = 'Hello ' + name + '!';`.
+Before the introduction of template literals to Javscript, if we wanted to generate a string in Javascript we had to rely on clunky string concatenation code where we were joining multiple string literals and variables together with `+` operators, for example `const greeting = 'Hello ' + name + '!';`.
 This got even worse when we were doing multiline strings as we needed to add a lot of `\n` concatenations into the code to break things up.
 This made our code